bitfinexcom/bitfinex-terminal/README.md

 ## How to use it?

 Every data stream in Bitfinex Terminal and also Dazaar has a unique `id` on the network.
-Imagine it like the url of the datastream.
-You can directly use ids or you can use dazaar cards, which are [available for download](./cards).
+Imagine it like the url of the data stream.
+You can directly use ids or you can use Dazaar Cards, which are [available for download](./cards).
 We have prepared a few examples that will show how to use it.

 <a id="firstclass" />